aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔

+- [ ] Write a code example in Static Cast, using Malloc()
+- [ ] Write an code example to prove Pass By Value
+- [ ] Experiment: Dynamic Memory Allocation
+- [ ] Write an code example to handle (Memory) Address - De-referencing
+- [ ] Write an example to Why When How to use a Pointer

 - [ ] Refactor to Recursive and While loop
 - [ ] Build Bubble, Selection, Insertion and Merge sort using nested For loops

-- [ ] Write an example case of a floating point
+- [ ] Write an example case of a Floating Point

-- [ ] Write a case example of scoping: global variable using static
+- [ ] Write a case example of Scoping: global variable using static
-- [ ] Write a code example to do Pointer holds an address for a memory
+- [ ] Write a code example to do Pointers to hold an address for a memory

-- [ ] Experiement: Unsigned Int and Boolean
+- [ ] Experiment: Unsigned Int and Boolean

-- [ ] Experiment: Array and Strings Gotchas, with memory allocation to CPU
+- [ ] Experiment: Array and Strings with Memory Allocation to CPU

-- [ ] Write a simple array and linked list in data structure
+- [ ] Write a Simple Array and Linked List in data structure
 - [x] Write Recursive code
 - [ ] Write a code example in C code to calculate Big O

-- [ ] Refactor convertor for Decimal to Binary to Hexidecimal, with arithmetic operation

-- [ ] Refactor Print a Diamond
 - [x] Experiment: Conditional statement with pre and post increment, taking Precedence & Associativity in consideration

-- [ ] Write code to compare Data type and modifier [int short char float double + unsigned(+-)/long(extension)] within x32/64 bytes
+- [ ] Write a code example to compare Data type and modifier [int short char float double + unsigned(+-)/long(extension)] within x32/64 bytes
 - [x] Write a code example for Bitwise and its application
-- [ ] Build a virtual memory to allocate binary value with byte/bits, considering arithemtic/bitwise precedence and ways to improve performance
+- [ ] Build a virtual memory to allocate binary value with bits/byte, considering arithemtic/bitwise precedence and performance

-- [ ] Write up compilation process in C/C++ from Binary, Assembly and High Level
+- [ ] Write up compilation process in C/C++ from High Level to Assembly to Binary
 - [ ] Write a code example to comparing processor performance between Compiled and Interpreted
-- [ ] Build a PC using Memory + CPU > CU + ACU + Registers within a Computer Architecture
+- [ ] Build a PC using Memory + CPU > CU + ACU + Registers referencing to Computer Architecture